 I’m sure you are curious how this all started well here we go:

 Mayra Perdomo who is the filmmaker and a natural healer wanted to learn healing directly from the elder healers vs students of the healer.
-She believes indigenous people have methods that are ancient and can heal you from the inside out.
+She believes indigenous people and people who practice the old ways have methods that are ancient and can heal you from the inside out.
 Both indigenous and native people who have been on their land for generations and continue to practice the old ways are by definition indigenous.
 So she decided to travel the world and film her conversations with these people.
 She saw this as an opportunity to ask them questions on healing but as a knowledge seeker she wanted to know more so categories of dance, music, climate change, history, and other categories were added to make a docu-series.

 Mayra Perdomo used what was suppose to be the down payment for her house to fund this project because she felt a calling to do this.
 She knew she would need more funding to bring this project to fruition and she wanted to do more than just the film, she wanted to give back to these communities so she started a 501(c)3 non profit under the basis of education and charity.
 She trademarked the name of the film and applied for non profit status.
 Below is the letter she sends out to request interviews which outlines the questions being asked and the future goals!

 I will be in your area and was wondering if there would be anybody available on the (enter dates) that I could interview to ask a few questions.
 The interview usually takes about an hour or to an hour and a half.
-If there are any music or dance ceremonies / presentations at that time that I can view I will gladly pay for the viewing and would love to record that if allowed.
+If there are any music or dance ceremonies/presentations at that time that I can view I will gladly pay for the viewing and would love to record that if allowed.

 The questions are more of a conversation between myself and the other person.
 I have three cameras (2 phones and one DSLR running at the same time, that way in case one falters I have a backup.)